Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Background

 \textbf{Semantics} are also provided by them in the format of complete semantics and ternary semantics.
-Here, we give their ternary semantics\footnote{Because the ternary semantics is used in the implementation for the experiments, while the complete Boolean semantics are provided in the appendix.} as follows:
+Here, we give their ternary semantics\footnote{Because only the ternary semantics is used in the experiments of this paper, while the complete semantics are provided in the supplementary material.} as follows: